James Ron - Home

 Early Career

-Academic Career
+Academic Appointments

 In 2001, James was awarded a Canada Research Chair in Conflict and Human Rights at McGill University, where he pioneered a statistical analysis of international human rights reporting, using data from Amnesty International, Newsweek, and The Economist.
+That research was funded by the National Science Foundation, the Canada Research Chairs program, and the Social Sciences and Humanities Research Council of Canada.

-In 2011, James became the Stassen Chair of International Affairs at the University of Minnesota, where he co-led a series of public opinion surveys on human rights attitudes in Colombia, India, Mexico, Morocco, Nigeria, and the United States.
-This work led to his second book, Taking Root: Human Rights and Public Opinion in the Global South(Oxford University Press).
+From 2011 to 2020, James worked as the Stassen Chair of International Affairs at the University of Minnesota, where he co-led public opinion surveys on human rights attitudes in Colombia, India, Mexico, Morocco, Nigeria, and the United States.
+This research led to his second academic book, Taking Root: Human Rights and Public Opinion in the Global South (Oxford University Press), which focused on cross-national attitudes towards human rights organizations, principles, and policies.

-James has now retired from institutional academia.
+In 2020, James retired from institutional academia.

 Publications

-To browse James’s academic research and citations, visit:
+To browse James’s research and citations, visit:

-Google Scholar | ResearchGate | PhilPeople | Academia.edu | ORCID | Semantic Scholar
+Google Scholar | ResearchGate | PhilPeople | Social Science Research Network | Academia.edu | ORCID | Semantic Scholar

 Consulting

-In parallel to his academic and Human Rights Watch work, James consulted for organizations such as CARE, the International Committee of the Red Cross, and the Canadian and Swiss governments, conducting program evaluations in DR Congo, Mexico, the Balkans, and Israel/Palestine.
+In parallel to his academic and Human Rights Watch work, James consulted for organizations such as CARE, the International Committee of the Red Cross, and the Canadian and Swiss governments, conducting program evaluations in the DR Congo, Mexico, the Balkans, and Israel/Palestine.

 Current Writing